Anisotropic MagnetoMemristance: Results

 \subsection{Magnetization states, resistivity and memristance}

 We now analyze how certain magnetization patterns could affect the resistance and memristance in this toy model.
-First, let us note that the resistance depends on $t_m(\theta)$, as $\rho=\rho_0+\frac{ \Delta \rho}{2\pi}\int t_m(\theta)^2 d\theta$ and that there are magnetic states that would lead to no resistance and no memristance.
+First, let us note that the resistance depends on $t_m(\theta)$, as $\rho=\rho_0+\frac{ \Delta \rho}{2\pi}\int t_m(\theta)^2 d\theta$ and that there are magnetic states that would lead to no {change of} resistance and no memristance.
 We emphasize that the memristive effect is purely due to the interplay between AMR and spin-transfer torque.

 Here we focus on the non-adiabatic term, which is larger in real materials.
-However, an analysis of which states contribute to memristance for the adiabatic term of eqn. (\ref{eq:naterm}) is provided in the Supplementary Material.
-In the case of the non-adiabatic term in eqn. (\ref{eq:aterm}), the correction depends on $r_m(\theta)$ and $t_m(\theta)$, which means that the the magnetization must not be perpendicular to both the radius and tangent to the ring at all times.
+However, an analysis of which states contribute to memristance for the adiabatic term of eqn. (\ref{eq:naterm}) is provided in {Supplementary Notes 1, 4 and 5 of the Supplementary Material.} In the case of the non-adiabatic term in eqn. (\ref{eq:aterm}), the correction depends on $r_m(\theta)$ and $t_m(\theta)$, which means that the the magnetization must not be perpendicular to both the radius and tangent to the {annulus surface} at all times.

 Thus, a memristive behavior is nullified if the magnetization is everywhere \textit{parallel} to the current or, equivalently, the ring's circumference.
 A similar fate befalls onto magnetization states where $\partial_\theta \hat{\mathbf{m}}=0$, i.e., when the the device is statically magnetized in a particular direction.
-This means that memristive effects can only happen as a function of current if the magnetization texture along the ring is non-trivial.
+This means that memristive effects can only happen as a function of current if the magnetization texture along the {annulus} is non-trivial.

 The typical magnetodynamics scale set by the gyromagnetic ratio and the effective magnetic field is contained in the term $\eta(\theta)$ which produces a change in the device's resistivity in non-equilibrium independent of the current density.
 In a steady state, the damping will exactly cancel out any dynamic contribution and $\eta(\theta)=0$ so that the device will have a finite resistivity.
 In addition, the effective magnetic field is given by $\vec{\mathbf{H}}_\text{eff}=\vec{\mathbf{H}}_0+\lambda\partial^2_{\theta\theta}\hat{\mathbf{m}}-H_{k}(\hat{\mathbf{m}}\cdot\mathbf{\hat T}(\theta))\mathbf{\hat T}(\theta)$.
 Consequently, the main factor determining the memristance is the static magnetization state in the ring.